Technoplatz/bi/README.md

 #### STEP 2
 <sup>CLONING THE OFFICIAL BI REPOSITORY</sup>\
 The system uses Docker Compose technology to load, start, restart or stop services as well as the installation of required components.
-Download the official repository from Github by running the following command;
+Download the official repository from Github;

 ```bash
 git clone https://github.com/technoplatz/bi.git
 ```

-When the command runs, a new folder named **bi** will be created in the directory you are in.
-Please change your directory to **bi** folder;
+Then go to `bi` folder which is going to be downloaded;

 ```bash
 cd bi